There are various types of mortar used in construction, while the mortar is a mixture of cement (or lime), sand, and water.

 In the grinding method, grinding mills are used to prepare lime mortar on a large scale, the following are the two main items of grinding and pounding lemon mortar as follows:

 - To crush unsalted lime particles.

-Lime mortar types are used for masonry and plastering work.
+These types of mortar are used for masonry and plastering work.

-The lime mortar is first prepared by grinding or pounding method, then required quantity of cement is added and then complete mass is thoroughly turned up and down so as to get a homogeneous paste of gauged mortar.
+The lime mortar is first prepared by grinding or pounding method, then the required quantity of cement is added, then the complete mass is thoroughly turned up and down so as to get a homogeneous paste of gauged mortar.

 Thus composite mortar or gauged mortar is a mixture of lime mortar and cement taken in appropriate proportion.

 Cement is added to lime mortar to increase the strength of lime mortar, the process of adding the cement into lime mortar is termed as gauging.

 The gauging process is useful to improve the quality of the lime mortar and to achieve early strength.